sarahmarshy/pgen_definitions/README.md

 Once you specified all needed information, build your project and check if the correct target is set in the IAR project.

-If the project builds, use the import commmand with the .ewp project file as a parameter.
+If the project builds, use the extract commmand with the .ewp project file as a parameter.

 #####Note